solidity-docs/.github/maintainer-guide.md

 Consider making a glossary of the translations of technical and Solidity-specific terms.
 Put this in a highly visible location (the README or a pinned issue).

 #### Language-Specific Style Guide
-Also, create a style guide to define additional rules to follow in translation.
+If needed, you can create a language-specific style guide to define additional rules to follow when translating.
 See the general [Solidity docs style guide](https://docs.soliditylang.org/en/latest/contributing.html#documentation-style-guide) for rules that should apply to all translations.

 #### Review Process

-Decide how many reviewers you want to review each translated page before it can be merged in.
+Decide how many reviewers you want to review each translated page before it can be merged.
 If your team is small and busy, you may only be able to have one reviewer so that translators don't get blocked.
 If your team is bigger, consider having two reviewers so you have a stronger guarantee that the page is correct.

 #### Translatable Files

 If you like, you can create translatable files following [this readthedocs translations guide](https://docs.readthedocs.io/en/stable/guides/manage-translations.html#create-translatable-files).
 While these can be helpful for some, they are not necessarily needed to translate the documentation.

 ### Need Help or Have Questions?
-If you have a question that isn't addressed here, you can visit the [Documentation category](https://forum.soliditylang.org/c/documentation/8) of the Solidity forum and ask your fellow translators for help!
+If you have a question that isn't addressed here, you can visit the [Documentation category](https://forum.soliditylang.org/c/documentation/8) of the Solidity forum and ask for help!

-You can also ask for help in the solidity-dev [Gitter](https://gitter.com/ethereum/solidity) or [Matrix](https://matrix.to/#/#ethereum_solidity:gitter.im) chat.
+You can also reach out to us in the solidity-dev [Gitter](https://gitter.com/ethereum/solidity) or [Matrix](https://matrix.to/#/#ethereum_solidity:gitter.im) chat.

 _Credits: This doc is derived from the [Maintainer Guide](https://github.com/reactjs/reactjs.org-translation/blob/master/maintainer-guide.md) of the ReactJS Localization Team._